 Who Must Follow The FMCSA’s 14-Hour Rule?

-The 14-Hour Rule, along with the other US HOS rules, is a critical component of commercial driving today.
-These truck driver DOT regulations apply to the majority of commercial drivers in the United States.
-Thus, it becomes mandatory to adhere to not only federal truck driver laws but also state-specific commercial driver’s hours of service HOS rules.
+The 14-Hour Rule, along with the other truck driver DOT regulations, plays a crucial role in commercial driving today.
+These HOS rules apply to most commercial drivers in the United States, making it essential to follow both federal truck driver laws and state-specific HOS regulations.

 For truck drivers, one of the most important responsibilities is confirming that their ELD is compliant with both federal and state driving regulations.
 Ensuring compliance is not only a legal requirement but also essential for the safety of the driver and everyone else on the road.